samuelkadolph/sam-aws/aws-cli/README.md

 ## Description

-sam-aws-cli combines the sam-ebs-cli, sam-ec2-cli, sam-elb-cli, sam-rds-cli and sam-s3-cli gems into one executable for convenience.
-Provides an executable, called aws, that combines all of the cli gems into subcommands.
+sam-aws-cli combines the sam-aws cli gems into one executable for convenience.
+Makes all of the cli gems available as subcommands in an executable called aws.

 ## Installing